“Mwebaza Day” Refers to in-school, cultural celebrations that we host with our Colorado and Uganda partner schools, each spring.

 A live, question-and-answer exchange between individual students from each school

-In Colorado, Mwebaza Club students finish the morning call with a passion fruit juice toast to friendship.
+In Colorado, Mwebaza Club students lead a school-wide passion fruit juice toast celebrating friendship at the closing of the live video call.

 In the press!